 HTC Desire 820 Dual Sim bought on Jan 4, 2015

-My first impression of HTC Desire 820 was how polished and integrated Android from HTC feels compared to stock Android from Google.
+My first impression of the HTC Desire 820 was how polished and integrated Android from HTC feels compared to stock Android from Google.
 The default apps like the Dialer, Messaging, Clock, Mail, Gallery and Camera from HTC were so much better that I didn’t install any 3rd party replacements.
-HTC Pair a feature that helps you to setup your phone from your PC through a web browser was a breeze to use.
-The HTC Sync Manager app for Mac OS X while not as full featured like Windows Phone connector made is easy to sync iTunes and iPhotos from Mac to the phone.
-I took a liking to HTC Blink widget as well.
-The voice quality was great, I hardly any call drops which is a rare for any phone in India.
+HTC Pair, a feature that helps you to set up your phone from your PC through a web browser was a breeze to use.
+The HTC Sync Manager app for Mac OS X while not as fully featured as the Windows Phone connector makes it easy to sync iTunes and iPhotos from Mac to the phone.
+I took a liking to the HTC Blink widget as well.
+The voice quality was great, and hardly any call dropped which is rare for any phone in India.

-My most loved feature in the phone was the HTC Sense Input that ships with every HTC smartphone.
-Reason for liking Sense is the Tamil language keyboard that comes with it, typing my mother tongue with this phone was the best experience compared to all other devices out there including iPhone, the word suggestions were out of the world.
+My most loved feature of the phone was the HTC Sense Input that ships with every HTC smartphone.
+The reason for liking Sense is the Tamil language keyboard that comes with it, typing my mother tongue with this phone was the best experience compared to all other devices out there including the iPhone, the word suggestions were out of the world.

 Tamil input OOB in HTC Desire 820